Feed your hair a diet rich in vitamins, minerals and antioxidants to prevent hair loss

 Lack of Protein

 Protein powers health and growth, specifically cellular growth, which includes hair cells.
-So naturally a deficiency in protein = less new hair growth.
+So naturally a protein deficiency = less new hair growth.

 High Vitamin A